 - take care when eating food outdoors, especially sugary drinks and fish sandwiches, which can attract bees and wasps.

 - bees and wasps also like bright-coloured or dark clothing, and perfumes.
 If you’re hiking in bush and forest areas wear hats, long-sleeved shirts and long pants, and light colours.

 Allergy to stings

-If you have ever had an anaphylactic reaction to a sting, you should always carry a kit containing adrenaline (epi-pen), ventolin and antihistamine.
+If you have ever had an anaphylactic reaction to a sting, you should always carry a kit containing adrenaline (epi-pen), salbutamol (ventolin) and an antihistamine.
 Your doctor can prescribe these for you.